carabina/MenuListKit/README.md

 ***

-The idea of MenuListKit is to provide a declarative way to create menus in iOS. [...]
+The idea of MenuListKit is to provide a declarative way to create menus in iOS without writing boilerplate code.
+With MenuListKit you will spend less time thinking about how to load different cells, update them without a performance impact.
+Now you can focus on the artchitecture and business logic of your app 👍🏻.

 In the example below there's a classic and simple **ToDo List** app; as you can see the array of models reflects the cells in the `UICollectionView`.
+This will make you code more explicit and readable.

 ![](artwork/code_sample1.png)